Apache 2.2 on Debian Wheezy w/ PHP-FPM, FastCGI, APC and a kind of suEXEC

 3. Is there a relatively easy way to analyze performance of the opcache?
 A way to determine if the user maybe HAS a user cache, but the site is instead using the server-wide cache in error?

-• Hödlmoser sagt
+• Hödlmoser says

 thanks for all your remarks concerning Debian Jessie and Apache 2.4. but I haven’t upgraded my Apache and its VM to Debian Jessie yet. so I’v no experience. when I go for upgrade I will update this post, for sure.

-9. Perry sagt
+9. Perry says

 Oh, and one more thing I wanted to add unrelated to the previous question: